daattali/beautiful-jekyll/_posts/2021-11-21-understanding-kubernetes-cluster-api-provider-vsphere-capv.md

   Cluster API Provider vSphere (CAPV)

 ---
 I recently got into Kubernetes Cluster API Provider vSphere (CAPV) to understand what it is, what it does and where it fits in the Kubernetes and VMware ecosystem.
 The answer is a lot simpler than it seems and it is already used by several companies such as VMware (Tanzu Kubernetes Grid) or Giant Swarm to only name a couple.
-If you're wondering, the three "kubernetes turtles" is the Cluster-API logo.
+If you're wondering, the three "kubernetes turtles" in the picture below is the Cluster-API logo.

 ![](/img/capv-banner.png)

 So, the way Kubernetes provisions resources is declaratively through YAML manifest describing the state you want them to be in.
 By default these manifests cover "vanilla" Kubernetes objects such as deployments, pods, replicasets, services, ingress, you name it.
 You can get the list by running "_kubectl api-resources_".

 ### What is Cluster API Provider vSphere (CAPV)

 Projects like [cluter-api](https://cluster-api.sigs.k8s.io/) expand the capabilities of Kubernetes by offering the possibility to interface with [many cloud providers ](https://cluster-api.sigs.k8s.io/reference/providers.html)such as AWS, Azure, Sidero, etc to provision Kubernetes workload clusters.
-These extra capabilities are in the form of Custom Resource Definitions (CRD) and controllers that know how to "speak" (API) to these cloud providers to deploy the nodes as VMs and then create a cluster with kubeadm.
+These extra capabilities are in the form of Custom Resource Definitions (CRD) and controllers that know how to "speak" (API) to these cloud providers in order to deploy the nodes as VMs and then create a cluster with kubeadm.
 The cluster-api resources are installed in what is referred to as a _kubernetes management cluster_ that remains and is used to provision Kubernetes clusters on a cloud provider.

 In our case we are interested in the vSphere provider called Cluster API Provider vSphere or CAPV.
-For instance, you can see pretty much the same steps when getting started with Tanzu Community Edition, except it is made a lot simpler through UI and automation.
+For instance, you can see pretty much the same steps when getting started with Tanzu Community Edition, except TCE is made a lot simpler through UI and automation.
 In this post we are doing essentially the same steps but manually, that way we can see what's going on behind the scenes.

 ![How to install Cluster API Provider vSphere (CAPV)](/img/capv-diagram_1.png)

-The steps are as follows to get started with cluster-api:
+The steps to get started with cluster-api are as follows:

 1. **Install Kind on a bootstrap VM**: We will use a debian VM to run a temporary cluster with Kind and delete it at the end.
 2. **Create a bootstrap cluster with Kind**: You could turn an existing kubernetes cluster in a management cluster but the more common process is to use a temporary kind cluster to provision a kubernetes cluster on your cloud provider and then move the cluster-api components to it, rendering the temporary cluster obsolete.
 3. **Download clusterctl and initialize the temporary cluster with it**: clusterctl is the command line tool for cluster-api.
 The cluster has to be prepared with a configuration file containing the details about the vSphere environment.
 That way the cluster knows how to speak with the vSphere infrastructure.
-4. **Provision the kubernetes cluster to the cloud provider**: A YAML manifest has to be generated with clusterctl containing the details of the kubernetes cluster to deploy and then apply it.
+4. **Provision the kubernetes cluster to the cloud provider**: A YAML manifest has to be generated with clusterctl, containing the details of the kubernetes cluster to deploy and then apply it.
-5. **Move the cluster-api components to the kubernetes cluster**: We then need to connect to the cluster i SSH, run step 3 against it and then move the components from the bootstrap cluster using clusterctl.
+5. **Move the cluster-api components to the kubernetes cluster**: We then need to connect to the cluster in SSH, run step 3 against it and then move the components from the bootstrap cluster using clusterctl.
-6. **Decommission the bootstrap cluster**: The last step is to delete the bootstrap kind cluster if you have no more use for it.
+6. **Decommission the bootstrap cluster**: The last step is to delete the bootstrap kind cluster if you no longer have a use for it.

 ### Getting started with Cluster API Provider vSphere (CAPV)

 Let's dig into it and see how we can get a Kubernetes cluster-API management cluster in vSphere in 6 steps.
-While this is more complicated than Tanzu Community Edition that offer a shiny web UI, it is still made easy for thanks to the efforts of the team behind the cluster-API project and kubeadm.
+While this is more complicated than Tanzu Community Edition which offer a shiny web UI, it is still made easy thanks to the efforts of the team behind the cluster-API project as well as kubeadm.

 #### Prerequisites

 There are a few things I want to touch on before starting with Cluster-API.
-The bootstrap machine used in this how-to is an Ubuntu Server VM.
+The bootstrap machine used in this how-to is an Ubuntu Server VM by the way.

-* **Download and deploy a Kubernetes OVA**: This will be the template Cluster-API will use to deploy kubernetes nodes on vSphere.
+* **Download and deploy a Kubernetes OVA**: This will be the template that Cluster-API will use to deploy kubernetes nodes as VMs in vSphere.
 I used the [OVAs provided by VMware](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=TCE-090) for Tanzu Community Edition where you can choose between ubuntu and photon.
 I downloaded ubuntu-2004-kube-v1.21.2+vmware.1-tkg.1-7832907791984498322.ova at the time of this writing.
-Note that you can also [build your own ](https://github.com/kubernetes-sigs/image-builder)should be up for it.
+Note that you can also [build your own ](https://github.com/kubernetes-sigs/image-builder)should you be up for it.
 You then need to deploy the OVA to your vSphere environment and turn it into a template.
 * **Have a bootstrap machine**: Ensure you have a machine with [Docker ](https://docs.docker.com/engine/install/)and [kubectl ](https://kubernetes.io/docs/tasks/tools/)installed to make it more convenient.
-You can use a Linux VM for instance if you don't want to mess with your workstation.
+You can use a Linux VM for instance, in case you don't want to mess with your workstation.
 * **DHCP Service**: Your vSphere environment should be configured with a DHCP service in the primary VM Network for your workload Kubernetes clusters.
 * **SSH public key**: You should have an SSH key to put in the config file since this is the only way to connect into the nodes that are deployed.